The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney's Ian And Heinz (signed) is estimated to be worth between £21,000 and £30,000.
-This digital print, created in 1986, has shown consistent value growth, with an average annual growth rate of 23%.
-This work has an auction history of three sales since its entry to the market on 22nd June 1999.
-The hammer price for this artwork in the last five years has ranged from £21,000 to £30,000, and the average return to the seller has been £25,500.
+David Hockney's Ian And Heinz (signed) is a digital print from 1986, estimated to be worth between £21,000 and £30,000.
+This artwork has an auction history of three total sales since its entry to the market on 22nd June 1999.
+Over the past five years, the hammer price has shown consistent value, with an average annual growth rate of 0%.
 The edition size of this artwork is limited to 34.

 Meaning & Analysis